MuckRock/geocode/README.md

 The script will ask you to login each time it's run, unless your MuckRock API token exists in your environment.
 To set that up, run `python muckrock.py` to authenticate and get instructions on adding your token to your environment.

-To run the geocode script on all agencies, run `python geocode.py`.
 The current external geocoding service is the OSM Nominatim, since it returned the best results.
 To use a different geocoder, replace the URL and the query arguments in the `geocode.geocode_address` method.

+To run the geocode script on all federal agencies, run `python geocode.py`.
-To run the goecode script on a subset of agencies, provide additional params to the `muckrock.agencies` method.
+To run the goecode script on a different subset of agencies, provide different params to the `muckrock.agencies` method.
 For example, to limit the geocoding to just approved federal agencies, supply the parameter `{'jurisdiction': 10, 'status': 'approved'}`.

 ## Install and Run